 “We were excited to report this behavior because one of our research goals is to document and publish natural history information on the Herero girdled w88 mobile because very little is known about the species other than information surmised from evolutionary relationships,” said DeBoer.
 Hallas agreed, saying he was glad to be part of the publication.

-Heaton said it’s not uncommon to find w88 mobile behaviors in animals.
-“Many species around the world, and in Namibia for that matter, including this species, have been virtually unstudied,” Heaton said.
+Heaton said it’s not uncommon to find new behaviors in animals.
+“Many species around the world, and in Namibia for that matter, including w88 mobile species, have been virtually unstudied,” Heaton said.
 “These types of publications are critical.
 They work as clues for other scientists that we can piece together to start better understanding how and why species operate the way they do.
 We still see things out there in the natural world that we haven’t seen before, and they’re important to document.”